txemaromero/cristian/README.md

 More information at:
 http://en.wikipedia.org/wiki/Cristian%27s_algorithm

-A example is implemented in C language using Knoppix GNU/Linux as operating system.
+An example is implemented in C language using Knoppix GNU/Linux as operating system.